mathdugre/git-course/_episodes/01-local.md

 we will start by adding the author names and a title, then save the file.

 ~~~
-$ nano journal.md						# Windows users: use notepad instead of nano (throughout this course)
+$ vim journal.md						# Windows users: use notepad instead of vim (throughout this course)
 # Add author names and paper title
 ~~~
 {: .language-bash}